AliasgarSabunwala/aliasgarsabun/README.md

   - [eForum](https://github.com/AliasgarSabunwala/eForum) - Forum for Social groups for work display, discussions and suggestions written in C#, MySQL Server, VBScript, PHP

 3. Java
-  - Banking Management Submitted to Geonix, an Australian Company
+  - Banking Management - Submitted to Geonix, an Australian Company, sponser of 4 days Java Workshop on Nov 2019 in VIT Bhopal Campus

 Interpreted Language -